-Convection, on the other hand, occurs when the heat is transferred due to the actual motion of the fluid such as currents.
+Convection, on the other hand, occurs when the heat is transferred due to the actual motion of the fluid, such as currents.

 The mechanism of air-conditioning units is a good example of convection.
 If you have noticed, most of these are placed at the top of our room.
 This is because when air is cooled, it becomes denser and sinks.
 When cold air is sunk, the warmer air at the bottom rises.
-This process sets up a convection current and will continue to go on unless the temperature changes.
+This process sets up a convection current and will continue unless the temperature changes.

 The air-conditioning unit emits cold air, so for this process to work, it must be placed on top to make the room cool.
-If the unit is placed below, only the bottom air will be cold and the room would not be cold.
+If the unit is placed below, only the bottom air will be cold, and the room would not be cold.

 The heat will always flow from hot to cold objects since when the particles move, they will transfer some of their kinetic energy to other particles through collision.
 This is the reason why hot objects feel hot and cold objects feel cold.
 If you hold a cup of hot tea, the cup will transfer heat into your hands.
 On the other hand, if you hold a block of ice, the heat will go from your hands to the ice.

-This may get confusing, but always remember that it will always be from hot to cold and not the other way around.
+This may get confusing, but remember that it will always be from hot to cold and not the other way around.
 The heat will continue to flow until the system attains the same temperature or thermal equilibrium.